morph-l2/morph-doc/docs/build-on-morph/build-on-morph/5-verify-your-smart-contracts.md

 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimistic zk-rollup solution.
 Try it now!
 ---

-After deploying your smart contracts, it's crucial to verify your code on our [block explorer](https://explorer-holesky.morphl2.io). his can be automated using your development framework, such as Hardhat.
+After deploying your smart contracts, it's crucial to verify your code on our [block explorer](https://explorer-holesky.morphl2.io).
+This can be automated using your development framework, such as Hardhat.